Two UK insurers eye $300 million Sandy losses

-LONDON Two British insurers said they expected to take a combined financial hit of around $300 million from Superstorm Sandy, confirming its status as one of the most destructive storms on record.
+LONDON Two British insurers said they expected to take a combined financial hit of around $300 million (184.5 million pounds) from Superstorm Sandy, confirming its status as one of the most destructive storms on record.

-Amlin AML.L expects to absorb claims of about 145 million pounds ($235.91 million), while rival Lancashire (LRE.L) estimates its loss at between $40 million and $60 million, the companies said on Thursday.
+Amlin AML.L expects to absorb claims of about 145 million pounds, while rival Lancashire (LRE.L) estimates its loss at between $40 million and $60 million, the companies said on Thursday.

 The Lloyd's of London LOL.UL insurance market said on Wednesday Sandy could cost it up to $2.5 billion, making it the third-biggest loss in its 324-year history.